haltakov/simple-photo-gallery/doc/Usage.md

 ```

 You will then need to give permissions to the Simple Photo Gallery app on Netlify to create websites for you.
 After that the gallery will be uploaded, a new website will be created and it will be opened in your browser.
 You can then log in to your Netlify account and change the website's name or link it to a [custom domain](https://docs.netlify.com/domains-https/custom-domains/).

+> Note: it is not recommended uploading huge galleries to Netlify, because you may exceed the quota of the free account.
+In this case, it is better to upload the photos to OneDrive or Google Photos and create the gallery from the online album.
+In this way, you will just need to upload the HTML, JavaScript and CSS files to Netlify, which are very small.

 ### Uploading the AWS S3